Sir Charles Hotham, 5th Baronet

 Brigadier-General Charles Hotham (25 April 1693 – 15 January 1738), of South Dalton, Yorkshire, was a British Army officer and politician who sat in the House of Commons between 1723 and 1738.
-He was entrusted by George II with the task of negotiating a double marriage between the Hanover and Hohenzollern dynasties.
+He was entrusted by King George II with the task of negotiating a double marriage between the Hanover and Hohenzollern dynasties.

 Early life

 Hotham was the eldest son of Sir Charles Hotham, 4th Baronet of Scorborough, near Beverley, Yorkshire, MP, and his wife Bridget Gee, daughter of William Gee of Bishop's Burton, Yorkshire.
 He joined the British Army in 1706, and as a young man, visited Hanover, where he became a friend of the electoral prince, afterwards George II.
 He was a captain in his father's regiment in 1715 and in 1720, became lieutenant-colonel in the 7th Dragoon Guards.
 He succeeded to the baronetcy on the death of his father in 1723.
 In April 1724, he married Lady Gertrude Stanhope, the daughter of Philip Stanhope, 3rd Earl of Chesterfield.